mlayton20/data-science-mooc/cleaning-data/project/CodeBook.md

 - 'X_train.txt': Movement of subjects in each activity, broken down by time intervals
 - 'y_train.txt': Labels for the activities performed, these will match to the activity_labels.txt
 - 'subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
+- 'features.txt': List of all features.
+Each entry represents a column in the x file.

-The script merges the test and training set data together, calculates the mean and standard deviation on each row then aggregates the data as described above.
+The script merges the test and training set data together, extract the mean and standard deviation columns on each row then aggregates the data as described above.
 The aggregated data is then ordered by subject and activity for ease of use.

 #Output Columns